EvictionLab/eviction-lab-website/content/eviction-tracking/austin-tx.md

 1. Eviction filings data for 2014-2019 collected by [BASTA Austin](http://www.bastaaustin.org/) and [Open Austin](https://www.open-austin.org/)
 2. Filing data for 2020-2021 collected by [January Advisors](https://www.januaryadvisors.com/)

 {{%/ report_chart %}}

+{{% report_top_evictors id="topEvictorsSection" data="undefined" %}}
+Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
+This pattern, [which existed before the pandemic](https://evictionlab.org/top-evicting-landlords-drive-us-eviction-crisis/), has continued in 2020 and 2021.
+We analyzed eviction records in \[[CITY]] to determine where the most cases are being filed during the pandemic.This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the full pandemic and over the last eight weeks.
+We also display the plaintiff name most often listed with a given building in the court filings.
+{{%/ report_top_evictors %}}

 {{% report_map shapes="/uploads/austin_shapes.json" data="/uploads/austin_map.csv" %}}